Vectordiary

 Drawing the Kiwi Skin

 We are done with this part, now let’s draw the outside skin of the kiwi and the little “hair” on top.
 For that, go to the Symbols panel, click and select the Symbol Libraries Menu>Hair and Fur and select some of the brown hair symbols that you like best.
 I created something like in the image below.
 Then drag it to the symbols panel so we can use it further.
 Now take the brush tool and select our symbol.
-Start brushing the left side of the kiwi with this ‘hair’.
+(Xanax bars) Start brushing the left side of the kiwi with this ‘hair’.
 I made some little segments with this brush so I can twist and modify each one to look more natural.
 Feel free to arrange them until you it looks natural.
 I got something like in the image below.

 final effect